UVADS/error-handling/python/README.md

 instantiated and used to log messages to a file.
 Here are the basic options:

 ### Level
-Decide the level of events you want to capture:
+Decide the level of events you want to capture.
+The level will be flagged in each line of your log, which is useful for future filtering and sorting.
+The developer can choose what level to use with each actual `logging` call:

 - Debug
 - Info